JuliaLang/julia/JuliaSyntax/README.md

 Let's tackle it by prototyping several important work flows:

+* Syntax transformations
+  - Choose some macros to implement
+* Refactoring
+  - A pass to rename local variables
-1. Precise error reporting in lowering
+* Precise error reporting in lowering
   - Syntax desugaring `[a, b] = (c, d)` should report "invalid assignment location `[a, b]`".
 But at a precise source location.
   - Try something several layers deeper inside lowering.
 For example "macro definition not allowed inside a local scope"

-2. Refactoring
+* Refactoring
   - A pass to rename local variables

-3. Incremental reparsing
+* Incremental reparsing
   - Reparse a source file, given a byte range replacement

-4. Formatting
+* Formatting
   - Re-indent a file